Migratory game bird hunting: frequently asked questions

 Answer: Yes.
 You can purchase a MGBH permit for another person as long as you have all of their required information.

 Answer: It depends.
-If you have purchased an e-permit, you can simply reprint a new copy of it from the confirmation email received at the time of purchase, or keep it on your electronic device that you have on your person while hunting.
-This is one of the benefits or purchasing a permit through the MGBH e-Permitting system.
+If you have purchased an e-permit, you can simply reprint a new copy of it from the confirmation email received at the time of purchase.
+This is one of the benefits of purchasing a permit through the MGBH e-Permitting system

 Question: Who is eligible for the Youth MGBH permit?
 How much does it cost?
 What are the rules associated with the permit?